Skip to main content

 Winter PSYC 2910U Data Analysis in Psychology

 *FSSH Electives may be chosen from any program area.
-Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, INDG, LBAT, LGLS, POSC, SOCI, SSCI, and SUST.
+Popular Social Science and Humanities electives may be found under subject codes: COMM, CRMN, INDG, LGLS, POSC, SOCI, and SSCI.

 For further clarification, please email your Academic Advisor.